 The next step in any acne busting system is the toner/astringent/sanitizer.
 Honestly, this is basically the same darned thing as diluted rubbing alcohol.
 The alcohol kills the bacteria still left on your skin and dilutes & breaks down any remaining oils.
 The active ingredient is the alcohol.
 There’s really not much else to them.

 So, I just swapped out the expensive water & alcohol solutions for unscented aftershave.
 I find the aftershave to be better because I include a healthy dose of witch hazel in my formulation.
 The witch hazel helps to soothe my skin & lessens the harshness of the tonic.
-I opt for unscented because I use it all over my face as a tonic.
-Fragrance would be overkill.
+I opt for unscented or true lavender because I use it all over my face as a tonic.

 I Still Needed an Acne Busting Moisturizer